WhatsHisIdentifierr/LunariMacros/LNR_CRASH.md

 ## Purpose

 Lunari already has built in anti-tamper, but if you want to add your own custom checks, use this macro.
-It crashes the Lua VM when called when it is ran, the script crashes and cannot be recovered.
+It crashes the Lua VM when it is ran, the script crashes and cannot be recovered.

 ## Correct Usage ✅